dreampipcom/hephaestus/README.md

 ## Options

-You can pass from up to 3 arguments to the script:
+You can pass up to 3 arguments to the script:

 1. first argument specifies the you should be using to publish. (ie. `./check-git.sh main`)
 2. (optional) second argument will force check for npm version conflicts. (ie. `./check-git.sh main npm`)